BrownXing/TableStructureRecognition/README.md

-# Table Structure Recognition: Methods and Benchmarks
+# Table Structure Recognition with DNN: Methods and Benchmarks
 A collection of methods and benchmarks of Table Structure Recognition based on DNN

 |    Paper    |  Method |  Conference |  Code | Benchmark |